Prag8855/aab/content/guides/first-bank-account-in-germany.md

 Most online banks are expat-friendly.
 They make it easy to open an account.
 They accept most documents, and rarely require an *[[Anmeldung]]*.

 - **[N26](/out/n26)**
     An German online bank.
 I use this bank since 2016, and [I recommend it](/guides/an-honest-review-of-n26).
+They have 3 free ATM withdrawals per month.
     - They speak English, French, German, Italian and Spanish.
     - They accept [many passport types](/out/n26-supported-passports).
 Some nationals need a plastic [residence permit](/glossary/Aufenthaltstitel) that's valid for at least 1 year.
 No *[[Anmeldung]]* needed.
 - **[bunq](/out/bunq)**
     A Dutch online bank.
 They accept more people than N26.
 You get a German [[IBAN]].
+They have 6 free ATM withdrawals per month.
     - They speak English, Dutch, French, German, Italian, Portuguese and Spanish.
     - They accept [more passport types](https://together.bunq.com/d/3355-what-id-documents-are-accepted-for-my-identity-verification) than N26.
 No [residence permit](/glossary/Aufenthaltstitel) or *[[Anmeldung]]* needed.[^55] They use your phone GPS to check if you are in Germany.
 - **[Revolut](/out/revolut)**
     A British online bank.
 They accept the most people.[^3] You get a Lithuanian [[IBAN]].
+You can withdraw 200€ per month for free.
     - They speak German and English.
     - They accept most passports.
 No [residence permit](/glossary/Aufenthaltstitel) or *[[Anmeldung]]* needed.
 - **[Wise](/out/transferwise)**
     A British online bank.
-They specialise in international bank transfers.
-I use them a lot to send money abroad.
 You get a Belgian [[IBAN]].
+You can withdraw 200€ per month for free.
     - They speak English, Chinese, French, German, Hungarian, Indonesian, Italian, Japanese, Polish, Portuguese, Romanian, Russian, Spanish, Thai, Turkish and Ukrainian.
     - They accept [most passport types](https://wise.com/help/articles/2949801/how-does-wise-verify-my-identity?utm_source=allaboutberlin).
 No *[[Anmeldung]]* needed.